On approximations of the redshift-space bispectrum and power spectrum multipoles covariance matrix: Simulations and set-up

 We use 8000 realizations of the fiducial set of \textsc{Quijote} dark matter simulations at redshift $z=0.5$ to estimate the full covariance matrix.
-This large number of realizations ensures a reliable estimate of the covariance, for a fairly large number of elements in our data-vector, which in this case is of the order of 1200.
-Then, we also consider 2000 (of these 8000) simulations to be analyzed individually, and their individual best-fitting parameters are compared to the parameters derived by fitting the averaged signal of the same 2000 simulations.
+This large number of realizations ensures a reliable estimate of the covariance, for a fairly large number of elements in our data-vector ($\sim 1200$).
+Then, we also consider 2000 (of these 8000) simulations to be analyzed individually, thus obtaining 2000 sets of (single realization) best-fit parameters.
+We compare the distribution of these best-fit parameters with the MCMC posteriors derived by fitting the averaged data vector of the same 2000 simulations.

-Likewise, for the \textsc{Patchy} mocks we employ the available 2000 realizations of the \textsc{Patchy} galaxy mocks, at redshift $z=0.53$, and fit them individually, and their mean-averaged power signal.
+Likewise, for the \textsc{Patchy} mocks we employ the available 2000 realizations at redshift $z=0.53$; we fit cosmological parameters from them individually, and from their mean power spectrum and bispectrum signal (to reduce cosmic variance).
 In this case, the full covariance matrix is estimated from 2000 realizations, as this is the maximum available number.